Coal mines in India: Major coalfields of India

 Coal mines in India

-The cola mines of India hold a significant position in the global coal industry with massive reserves of around 319 billion tonnes, mainly in the eastern and central parts.
+The coal mines in India hold a significant position in the global coal industry with massive reserves of around 319 billion tonnes, mainly in the eastern and central parts.
 Split into old Gondwana and newer Tertiary types, these coal resources are crucial for making power and in industries.
 Gondwana coal, found in central India, comes in different types like anthracite, bituminous, and sub-bituminous, while Tertiary coal is more common in the northeast.

 Coal mining, led by Coal India Limited, earned about 138.25 million Indian rupees in 2023.
 It’s vital to meet 55% of India’s energy needs and support industries like cement, steel, power, and aluminum.
 Apart from energy, coal mines also create many jobs and are essential for different industries, boosting India’s industrial growth.